ACME-MG/crystalyser/README.md

-# EBSD Analyser
+# Crystal Analyser

-A compilation of unorganised scripts for analysing EBSD data
+A compilation of unorganised scripts for analysing crystallographic data